Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment: EXPERIMENTS

 We evaluated our framework on three neural spiking datasets collected from non-human primates performing center-out tasks, covering both arm movements and eye movements, as shown in Fig. \ref{experiment}.

-\textbf{Motor center-out reaching datasets.} We used two motor center-out datasets reported in~\cite{ma2023using}, collected from two monkeys (denoted as $MOTORCO_1$ and $MOTORCO_2$) performing a center-out reaching task.
+\textbf{Motor center-out reaching datasets.} We used two motor center-out datasets reported in~\cite{ma2023using}, collected from two monkeys (denoted as \textit{MOTORCO}\textsubscript{1} and \textit{MOTORCO}\textsubscript{2}) performing a center-out reaching task.
 In each trial, the monkeys controlled a cursor by moving a planar manipulandum with their arm, from a central starting position to one of eight peripheral targets.
-Neural spiking activity was recorded from the Primary Motor Cortex (M1) using a chronically implanted 96-channel Utah array, with behavioral data recorded simultaneously. $MOTORCO_1$ contains 12 recording sessions and $MOTORCO_2$ contains 11 sessions.
+Neural spiking activity was recorded from the Primary Motor Cortex (M1) using a chronically implanted 96-channel Utah array, with behavioral data recorded simultaneously. \textit{MOTORCO}\textsubscript{1} contains 12 recording sessions and \textit{MOTORCO}\textsubscript{2} contains 11 sessions.
 In both datasets, each session contains approximately 200 trials, with neural activity recorded from 91 to 96 channels per session.
 Each trial consists of 210 time bins.

-\textbf{Oculomotor center-out gaze dataset.} We also used an oculomotor center-out dataset (denoted as $OCULOCO$) reported in~\cite{noneman2024decoding}.
+\textbf{Oculomotor center-out gaze dataset.} We also used an oculomotor center-out dataset (denoted as \textit{OCULOCO}) reported in~\cite{noneman2024decoding}.
 In this task, the monkey maintained gaze on a moving target as it moved from the center of the screen to one of four possible peripheral locations.
-Spiking activity was recorded simultaneously from the Frontal Eye Fields (FEF) and Medial Temporal area (MT), together with the corresponding behavioral measurements. $OCULOCO$ contains 6 recording sessions, each with approximately 2000 trials and 42 to 69 recorded neurons per session.
+Spiking activity was recorded simultaneously from the Frontal Eye Fields (FEF) and Medial Temporal (MT) area, together with the corresponding behavioral measurements.
+All procedures were approved by the Institutional Animal Care and Use Committee of Duke University. \textit{OCULOCO} contains 6 recording sessions, each with approximately 2000 trials and 42 to 69 recorded neurons per session.
 Each trial consists of 320 time bins.